What is executive recruiting, and how does it differ from general staffing?

 This process filters the talent pool for unfit candidates and ensures that those who do make it through are well-prepared for the interview process.

-As the recruiter, it’s your job to make sure that both the hiring manager and executive candidate are on the same page throughout the interview and selection process.
-This includes adapting to changing work environments and peoples’ needs due to the COVID-19 pandemic.
+As the recruiter, it's your job to make sure that both the hiring manager and executive candidate are on the same page throughout the interview and selection process.
+This includes adapting to candidates' evolving expectations around how, where, and under what conditions they do their best work.

 Consider going remote-first

 Many candidates now want to be remote.
-PwC surveyed 699 CEOs and found that 78 percent of them agreed that remote collaboration is here to stay.
+PwC surveyed 699 CEOs and found that 78 percent agreed that remote collaboration is here to stay.

 "Being able to work remotely does seem like it's an increasingly important factor for people who are considering changing roles.
 I've definitely come across more people at least looking to work with organizations where it's not five days a week in the office," says Val Kirilova, head of people and talent at Rockerbox.
 "We're positioning ourselves as a remote-first workplace and I've seen it be a significant selling point for us."